NIFTy-PPL/JAXbind/README.md

 Currently, `JAXbind` only has CPU but no GPU support.
 With some expertise on Python bindings for GPU kernels adding GPU support should be fairly simple.
-The Interfacing with the JAX automatic differentiation engine is identical for CPU and GPU.
+The interfacing with the JAX automatic differentiation engine is identical for CPU and GPU.
 Contributions are welcome!

 ## Installation